Garden Office Cost

 Cedar Garden Office

-Western red cedar is the most common choice for garden office cladding.
-This is because it is a durable wood with inherent insect or fungus resistance that does not require a décor treatment in most cases.
+Western red cedar is a common choice for garden office cladding because it's a durable wood with natural insect and fungus resistance.

-✔ It is simple to maintain the natural redness if desired
+• ✔ Easy to maintain the wood's natural redness

 Siberian Larch Garden Offices

-Siberian Larch's inherent resilience makes it an excellent choice for garden office cladding.
-This is partly related to the resins in the wood, which makes it resistant to rot and fungus attack.
-If left untreated, Larch will degrade to a silver-grey colour.
-The visible knots in the larch sheathing give the structure character.
+Siberian larch's inherent resilience makes it an excellent choice for garden office cladding.
+This is partly related to the resin in the wood, which makes it resistant to rot and fungus attack.

 MDF Garden Office (Exterior Grade)